ruby slippers hydrangea companion plants

 The leaves of coral bells come in a variety of colors, including purple, bronze, green, red, or yellow, with some varieties having variegated foliage.
 The flowers are small, but they add an extra touch of interest to the plant as they appear on tall stalks above the foliage from late spring through summer.

-Ruby slippers hydrangea companion plants - coleus
+ruby slippers hydrangea companion plants - Coleus

 2. Coleus